Benjamin-Schaaf/MongoDBAtlasAutoscaling/README.md

 # Foreword

 This Project is an example implementation of MongoDB Atlas Cluster Autoscaling based on custom thresholds for the connection count on a cluster and is not considered as a production ready application.
+This is a private repository and is not officially supported by MongoDB

 The following Topics has to be taken into consideration: